 Access to Student Records

 Without written permission of the student, the Family Education Rights and Privacy Act (FERPA) forbids discussion of student progress with anyone other than the student and/or high school counselor.
-For more information see our district Student Right-to-Know / Rules and information web page.
+For more information see our district Student Rights and Educational Records page.

 Parents/Guardians must sign their student’s Enrollment Verification every quarter before they can register.
 Students must schedule an appointment with a Running Start advisor to register.
 Parents are strongly advised to also attend this appointment.
 Students will not pay tuition but there may be other fees associated with the classes they choose.
 Students are expected to pay these fees at the cashier's office once they have registered.
 Registration is not complete until these fees are paid.
 Students will be dropped from classes for failure to pay fees.